AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 Point your laser at it, squeeze the VR controller trigger to click the button.
 A menu will appear.
 Use the player posistion arrows by hovering your laser pointer over them and squeeze the trigger to press them.

-░░**Question:** My hands or drum sticks are pointing the right way?
+░░**Question:** My hands or drum sticks are pointing the wrong way?

 **Answer:** 1.
 Use your VR hand laser and locate the red configuration button.
 You will see it floating in the air near the drum kit.